 Import to Email Client

 Import the VCF into Outlook, Google Contacts or Apple Contacts.
 Contacts with email addresses become reachable directly from your email client without going back to LinkedIn.
+Worth knowing, Google Contacts also accepts the LinkedIn CSV directly, so the VCF conversion is for the apps and phones that want vCards.

 Archive Your Network